Runtime APIs

 removeUserProperty(key)

-Removes a property by key and returns:
+Removes a property by key:

 The returned object is the full set after removal.